 - (1) Based on negotiation with the Agents, the Company anticipates offering the Units at a price between Cdn\$0.15 and Cdn\$0.25. - (2) For the Company's purposes, Cdn\$ of the Offering Price for each Unit will be allocated to each Share and Cdn\$ of the Offering Price for each Unit will be allocated to each half Warrant (Cdn\$ for each whole Warrant). - (3) We have retained the Agents to solicit subscriptions for the Units on a best efforts basis.
-As consideration for their services, the Agents will receive: (i) a commission equal to 8% of the gross proceeds of the Offering; (ii) options (the "Compensation Options") entitling the Agents to purchase that number of Shares and Warrants equal to 12.5% of the aggregate number of Shares and Warrant, for a period of 12 months from the closing date; and (iii) a due diligence fee of Cdn\$15,000.
+As consideration for their services, the Agents will receive: (i) a commission equal to 8% of the gross proceeds of the Offering; (ii) options (the "Compensation Options") entitling the Agents to purchase that number of Shares and Warrants equal to 12.5% of the aggregate number of Shares and Warrants sold under the Offering, at the Offering Price per Share and Warrant, for a period of 12 months from the closing date; and (iii) a due diligence fee of Cdn\$15,000.
 The Agents will also be reimbursed for their reasonable fees and expenses including the reasonable legal fees and disbursements of legal counsel to the Agents.
-This prospectus also qualifies the distribution of that number of Compensation Options entitling the Agents to acquire up to 10% of the Shares and Warrants sold under the Offering (including pursuant to the exercise of the Over-Allotment Option referred to below).
-The distribution of the balance of the Compensation Options (entitling the Agents to acquire up to 2.5% of the number of Shares and Warrants sold under the Offering) is not qualified under this prospectus and such securities will be issued to the Agents pursuant to exemptions from the prospectus and registration requirements of applicable securities legislation. - (4) In consideration of certain fiscal advisory services rendered by the Agents to us pursuant to a fiscal advisory fee agreement between us and the Agents dated June 29, 2009 (the "Fiscal Advisory Fee Agreement"), we have agreed to issue to the Agents that number of shares of our common stock equal to, depending on the gross proceeds of the Offering, between 1.0% and 2.0% of the number of issued and outstanding shares of our common stock outstanding on the closing of the Offering.
+This prospectus also qualifies the distribution of that number of Compensation Options entitling the Agents to acquire up to 10% of the Shares and Warrants sold under the Offering.
+The distribution of the balance of the Compensation Options (entitling the Agents to acquire up to 2.5% of the number of Shares and Warrants sold under the Offering) is not qualified under this prospectus and such securities will be issued to the Agents pursuant to exemptions from the prospectus and registration requirements of applicable securities legislation and will be subject to resale restrictions under applicable securities legislation. - (4) In consideration of certain fiscal advisory services rendered by the Agents to us pursuant to a fiscal advisory fee agreement between us and the Agents dated June 29, 2009 (the "Fiscal Advisory Fee Agreement"), we have agreed to issue to the Agents that number of shares of our common stock equal to, depending on the gross proceeds of the Offering, between 1.0% and 2.0% of the number of issued and outstanding shares of our common stock outstanding on the closing of the Offering.
 The distribution of these shares to the